bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 It's a well known saying that necessity is the mother of all invention.
 You could say our story is similar to that.

 [Locale.ai](https://www.locale.ai/?utm_source=wunder&utm_medium=inbound&utm_campaign=interview) was born out of a personal problem.
-We used to work with mounds of geo data in our previous company, and there were no off-the-shelf tools that we could use.
+My co-founder and I used to work with mounds of geo data in our previous company, and there were no off-the-shelf tools that we could use.
 We had to build internal solutions and create tools to perform geospatial analysis.

 While location data was in abundance, the tools to handle them weren’t.
 The idea of Locale dawned on us when we found out that multiple companies are looking to build geospatial teams internally.
 We asked ourselves, “_Could we build a product to empower local teams to get the right insights and spend time working on their core problems instead of writing queries?“_